Banded sugar ant: Diet and predators

 Banded sugar ants are omnivores and feed on sweet substances.
 They tend plant-eating insects such as aphids, and feed on the fluids they secrete.
 Honeydew secretions are produced from the anus of the aphid, which is later provided to the ants.
 This behaviour is mutually beneficial to both organisms, as the ants protect the aphids from predation and the aphids provides a nutritious liquid to the ants.
 Banded sugar ants also tend the larvae of the southern purple azure butterfly (Ogyris genoveva).
 They are visitors to flowers of Eucalyptus globulus trees, where they can act as pollinators.
 They may be seen at night foraging under lights in urban areas for arthropod prey, such as termites and the southern cattle tick (Rhipicephalus microplus).
 During the night, banded sugar ants are known to "rob" food sources excreted by Hemiptera insects that are fed on by meat ants during the day.
 Banded sugar ants and meat ants tend to nest near one another, and areas where the two ants forage have shorter foraging periods due to interference between the species.
 Banded sugar ants are nocturnal while meat ants are not, so foraging periods are extended by one or two hours if no interference occurs.

 Banded sugar ants have been found in the feces of the short-beaked echidna (Tachyglossus aculeatus), and non-passerine birds are known to predate them.
 The blackish blindsnake (Ramphotyphlops nigrescens) follows trails laid by banded sugar ants, possibly to locate them as potential prey.
 Blindsnakes are also known to consume the brood of this species.
+The Australian ant-slayer spider, Euryopis umbilicata, is a specialist predator of this species, with one study finding 90.6% of the spider's prey to be C. consobrinus.
 Nematodes are a parasite to banded sugar ant larvae, as several mermithergate larvae were described.
 Infected individuals are recognisable by their swollen gasters; for example, uninfected ants measuring 13 to 14 mm in length have a gaster length of 4 to 5 mm while the gaster of infected individuals who are similar in size is 6 to 7 mm.
 Some specimens collected had gasters so swollen that the intersegmental-membrane was exposed.